atishaye/atishaye/README.md

 * I am a self-taught enthusiastic Python developer from India
 * Writing code in Python🐍 for over a long time has made me more than familiar with the language, and I'm always eager to explore even more about it.
-* I enjoy gathering, organising and analysing information, working in groups and contributing to project strategies by actively participating in various hackathons.
+* I enjoy gathering, organizing, and analyzing information, working in groups, and contributing to project strategies by actively participating in various hackathons.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&logoColor=white&color=2bbc8a)